gharials/dev-path/docs/programming/problem-solving-tactics.md

 ### Backtracking problems

-Backtracking problems consists of a number of _steps_ with each step having a few _possibilities_.
+Backtracking problems consist of a number of _steps_ with each step having a few _possibilities_.
 Backtracking requires _traversing all the possibilities_ consisting of all the steps.
 For example, printing all possible $n$ digit numbers can be viewed as a problem consisting of $n$ steps.
 For each step, there are 10 possibilities, that is the 10 decimal digits.
-Printing all possible $n$-digit number means trying all the possibilities for each of the $n$ steps.
+Printing all possible $n$-digit numbers means trying all the possibilities for each of the $n$ steps.

+The number of steps and the possibilities for each step may vary problem to problem.
+For the all possible $n$-digit numbers problem, for each step, the possibilities are the same, all the 10 decimal digits.
+For the all possible subsets of a set of size $n$ problem, for each step there are two possibilities, whether the element is included in the subset or not.
+For some problems, the possibilities may not be independent like the earlier.
+For example, in finding all possible permutations, an element chosen at a step cannot be chosen in later steps; the function has to keep track of it.

 ### Backtracking algorithms